 The confidence intervals defined for the claims, e.g. -18 and +18 HU in Claim 1 for the Perc15 measure, define boundaries that can be thought of as “error bars” or “noise” around the measurement of lung density.
 If one measures change within this range, one cannot be certain that there has really been a change.
 However, if lung density changes beyond these limits, one can be 95% confident there has been a true change in lung density, and the observed difference is not just measurement variability.
 Examples of scenarios for measures that are considered within the variability expected, and thus not a true change, vs two measures that exceed the threshold for a true change are illustrated in Figure 1.

 Note that this does not address the biological significance of the change, just the likelihood that the measured change is real.
 Once a real change has been identified, the magnitude of the change can be expressed as a 95% CI.
 For a protocol without VA and given a measured change of x HU in Perc15, the true change is expected to lie in the interval [x -18 HU, x +18 HU] with 95% confidence; and for a measured change of y% in RA-950, the true change is expected to lie in the interval [y -3.7%, y +3.7%] with 95% confidence.
-For a protocol with VA, repeatability is improved such that given a measurement of x HU in Perc 15, the true change is expected to lie in the interval [x -11 HU, x +11 HU] with 95% confidence.
+For a protocol with VA, repeatability is improved such that given a measurement of x HU in Perc15, the true change is expected to lie in the interval [x -11 HU, x +11 HU] with 95% confidence.
 More detail on how these limits are calculated is described below and provided in Appendix B. However, it bears emphasis that VA should not be thought of as an alternative to breath-hold coaching and control.
 Consistent breath-hold coaching followed by simple visual inspection (e.g. by watching the subject’s chest wall through the scan room window or by camera) to confirm chest inflation is required to meet the claims.
 VA is a method to further improve repeatability beyond what can be achieved with prospective breath-hold coaching and control.

-These claims are based on estimates of the repeatability coefficient (RC) of the RA-950 HU and the Perc 15 measured from the histogram of both lungs after segmentation of the thoracic cavity and removal of blood vessels and airways as described in more detail in Section 3.8.
+These claims are based on estimates of the repeatability coefficient (RC) of the RA-950 HU and the Perc15 measured from the histogram of both lungs after segmentation of the thoracic cavity and removal of blood vessels and airways as described in more detail in Section 3.8.
 The repeatability coefficient (RC) is defined as 1.96 2 wSD, where wSD is the within-subject standard deviation.
-Specific equations used to calculate the expected range for RA-950 HU and Perc 15 are defined in Appendix C. The claim assumes that there is negligible proportional bias in the measurements (i.e. bias < 5% of the measurement), and is supported by a meta-analysis (Appendix B) of studies conducted at the same site using the same scan protocol and CT scanner make and model.
+Specific equations used to calculate the expected range for RA-950 HU and Perc15 are defined in Appendix C. The claim assumes that there is negligible proportional bias in the measurements (i.e. bias < 5% of the measurement), and is supported by a meta-analysis (Appendix B) of studies conducted at the same site using the same scan protocol and CT scanner make and model.
 Further adjustment to remove bias is required when scanning subjects longitudinally on different CT scanner makes and models.
 Future versions of the Profile that seek to harmonize CT number or HU across different scanner makes and models may address this limitation, but this remains an open issue.